AI-Generated Fake IDs Challenge Crypto Exchanges' KYC Protocols

 Meanwhile, IBM Security researchers have uncovered a new form of cyberattack called "audio-jacking," which uses generative AI and deepfake audio technology to hijack and manipulate live conversations.
 This technique allows attackers to process live audio from conversations, like phone calls, and alter it based on certain triggers like specific keywords or phrases.
 In a demonstration, the AI was able to intercept a speaker's request for bank account information during a conversation and substitute the authentic voice with a deepfake one, providing a different account number without detection by the participants.

-The experiment showcased how relatively simple it is to develop such a system, pointing out the very powerful capabilities of modern generative AI.
+The IBM experiment showcased how relatively simple it is to develop such a system, pointing out the very powerful capabilities of modern generative AI.
 According to IBM Security's blog post, the primary challenge was not building the AI system but capturing audio from a microphone and feeding it to the generative AI.

 While the execution of an attack like this might require elements of social engineering or phishing, the implications of audio-jacking are massive.
 Beyond financial fraud, it also poses a great risk as a tool for invisible censorship, potentially altering live news broadcasts or even political speeches in real-time.